pjotrp/bioruby-table/README.md

     bio-table test/data/input/table1.csv --columns AJ,B6,Axb1,Axb4,AXB13,Axb15,Axb19 > test1a.tab
 ```

-or use their index numbers
+or use their index numbers (the first column is zero)

 ```
     bio-table test/data/input/table1.csv --columns 0,1,8,2,4,6 > test1a.tab
 ```

 To filter for columns using a regular expression